acumos/system-integration/helm-charts/dependencies/README.md

 - where $NAMESPACE is the Kubernetes namespace where the individual noncore component was installed.

 > NOTE: At the time of this writing, the chart name and the component deployment name
-> may differ as the charts are being aligned with standard opensource naming
+> may differ as the charts are being aligned with more standard opensource naming
 > conventions.
 Below is the current chart name to deployment name mapping.

 |Chart Name                |Deployment Name        |